kavehtehrani/job_interview_scam/README.md

 There's a couple compiled binaries in there which is safe to assume are likely looking for anything to get their hands one, e.g. API keys, seed phrases, etc.

-I looked at the python code and they're putting in registry entries to start the binaries at startup, so this is malicious payload will be scanning the system continuously for anything of value.
+I looked at the python code, and they're putting in registry entries to start the binaries at startup, so this is malicious payload will be scanning the system continuously for anything of value.

 ### Mac Payload